zmh1995105/cs188_2018Fall/README.md

-This project includes all of homeworks and programs of CS188 Intro to AI in UC Berkeley.
+This directory includes all of projects of CS188 Intro to AI in UC Berkeley.